Take Five: Santa Cruz Warriors in Orlando | Golden State Warriors

 In an effort to stay up to date with the Seas Dubs, below are five quick notes from Orlando:

-- Jordan Poole is leading the Sea Dubs in scoring, averaging 24.8 points per game.
+- Jordan Poole tallied a career-high 37 points in Thursday’s 113-109 victory over the Fort Wayne Mad Ants, leading the G League in points scored in a game (37). .

-- Jordan Poole, Nico Mannion and Jeremy Lin tallied 20-plus points in the Sea Dubs’ 124-116 win over the Westchester Knicks on Saturday.
+- Former Warrior Jeremy Lin added 27 points, seven assists, and six rebounds to Thursday’s feat, going 7-of-14 from the field and 4-of-8 from 3-point range.

-- Former Warrior Jeremy Lin, who played his rookie season for Golden State (2010-11), is averaging 7.3 assists per game.
+- Jordan Poole is leading the G League in points per game (25.3) and total points scored (152).

-- Lin finished with 29 points and nine assists in the Sea Dubs’ lone win, going 9-of-12 from the field and 7-of-9 from 3-point range.
+- The Santa Cruz Warriors lead the G League in 3-point shooting percentage (40.4%).

-The Santa Cruz Warriors continue the 15-game regular season with an upcoming matchup against the Canton Charge on Wednesday, Feb.
-17 (12:30 p.m.
-NBCSBA).
-The G-League’s Orlando Bubble will begin single-elimination playoffs on March 8 with the NBA G-League Finals set for March 11.
+With just nine games remaining in the regular season, the Santa Cruz Warriors prepare for an upcoming matchup against the Salt Lake City Stars on Saturday, Feb.
+20 (4:30 p.m.
+NBCSBA+).
+The G League’s Orlando Bubble will begin single-elimination playoffs on March 8 with the NBA G League Finals set for March 11.

 Sign up and be the first to know when tickets become available and receive presale access.